djfitz/SFFontFeatures/README.md

 ![](https://github.com/djfitz/SFFontFeatures/blob/master/SanFranciscoFontFeatures.png)

 # NOTES

-Many of the features of the San Francisco font are enabled by odd OpenType settings (e.g. Alternate Stylistic Features) which aren't named in the SDK headers.
-This class extension abstracts the specifics to enable these features.

 	NOTE 1: Some of these features are mutually exclusive. e.g. Monospaced Numbers and Proportional numbers.
 	They are both in the feature list because sometimes you need to turn off default behavior.
 However,